The Corporate Governance Review: Poland

 - acquisition and disposal of real property, perpetual usufruct or an interest in real property, unless the articles of association provide otherwise;

-- issue of convertible bonds or senior bonds and issue of subscription warrants;
+- the issue of convertible bonds or senior bonds and of subscription warrants;

-- conclusion of a management contract between the company and its subsidiary.26
+- conclusion of a management contract between the company and its subsidiary.25

 The following also require a resolution of the general meeting: contracts for the acquisition of any assets for the benefit of the company (including the acquisition of property from the controlling company or from a subsidiary company or cooperative), for a price higher than one-tenth of the paid-up share capital, from the company's founder or shareholder, or for a subsidiary company or cooperative from the company's founder or shareholder, executed prior to the lapse of two years from the company registration.

-The foregoing does not apply to the acquisition of assets on the basis of the provisions of law concerning public procurement, liquidation, bankruptcy and execution proceedings, and to the acquisition of securities and commodities on the regulated market.27
+The foregoing does not apply to the acquisition of assets on the basis of the provisions of law concerning public procurement, liquidation, bankruptcy and execution proceedings, or to the acquisition of securities and commodities on the regulated market.26

 The articles of association may specify other matters reserved to the competence of the shareholders' meeting.
-While the absence of a shareholders' resolution required by the articles of association does not make a particular action invalid, neither does it preclude the liability of members of the management board towards the company for violation of the articles of association.
-Furthermore, the absence of a shareholders' resolution required by the provisions of the CCC (which may be granted two months after the action at the latest) does entail the invalidity of an action.
+Although the absence of a shareholders' resolution required by the articles of association does not make a particular action invalid, neither does it preclude the liability of members of the management board towards the company for violation of the articles of association.

 Rights of dissenting shareholders